 Marine science is a multi-disciplinary field and as a result SEACAMP instruction covers a wide variety of subjects including marine biology, marine ecology, physical oceanography, chemical oceanography, and geology.
 Our hands-on, outdoor education focus will provide your student with a unique Summer Camp experience!
 Please see individual program pages for detailed activities and sample schedule.

-Enrollment for Summer 2019 is coming soon!
+Enrollment for Summer 2019 is now open!

-Our day camp program SEACAMP Jr. is open to students entering 5th & 6th grade in the Fall 2019.
+Our day camp program, SEACAMP Jr., is open to students entering 5th & 6th grade in the Fall 2019.
 Once enrollment is open, tuition payment will be required to secure spot in desired session.

 First time campers should look over our SEACAMP Jr. and SEACAMP I programs.
 As a progressive program SEACAMP II students are required to first attend SEACAMP I and our SEACAMP III students are required to first attend SEACAMP II.
 All of our SEACAMP II sessions have a SEACAMP I session prior for students who would like to stay for two sessions consecutively.

 Day Camp Programs:

 - SEACAMP Jr: $395.00 per student

 - Full tuition payment is due at enrollment.
 Tuition for SEACAMP Jr. includes all gear, equipment, supervision and transportation for activities.

 - SEACAMP I: $895.00 per student